markosvarv/The-radio-link-frequency-assignment-problem-RLFA-CSP/README.md

 | FC-CBJ              | 116.5 sec      | 1765713        | 104,391,258                 |
 | FC-CBJ + dom/wdeg   | 1.03 sec       | 2963           | 513,591                     |

-The heuristic dom/wdeg was found essential, because, using the default variable ordering, the time was incredibly high (in the most instances, the algorithm didn't even stop).
+The heuristic dom/wdeg was found essential, because, using the default variable ordering, the time was incredibly high (in most instances, the algorithm didn't even stop).

 ### Instance: 3-f10 (SAT)